Falkland islanders dig deep in self-sufficiency drive

 Argentine President Cristina Fernandez has ratcheted up pressure on Britain to negotiate the sovereignty of the islands, called the Malvinas in Spanish, which Argentina has claimed since 1833.

-Under an Argentine decree issued in 2010 to protest ongoing oil exploration by British companies, ships travelling to and from the islands through Argentine waters must get permission from Buenos Aires.
+Under an Argentine decree issued in 2010 to protest ongoing oil exploration by British companies, ships traveling to and from the islands through Argentine waters must get permission from Buenos Aires.

 Islanders say a long history of fending for themselves will help them beat such measures, which they see as a de facto blockade on a thriving economy boosted by fishing, tourism and offshore oil exploration.